Elementary Real Analysis: Simple elementary functions

 $(\sin x)'=\cos x=\sin(x+\frac{\pi}{2})$ and

-are in SEF and each of these derivatives has the same definition domain as the original function.
+are in SEF.
+Each has the same domain as the original function.

-In the induction step, we have to show, in the four cases when (i) $f=g+h$ or (ii) $f=g\cdot h$ or (iii) $f=g/h$ or (iv) $f=g(h)$ for some $g,h\in\mathrm{SEF}$ with the properties 1--3, that also $f$ has them.
-We make use of the facts that every open set $M\sus\R$ satisfies that $M\sus L(M)$ (Exercise~\ref{ex_opAndLimP}) and that open sets are closed to finite intersections (part~3 of Proposition~\ref{prop_openSet}).
-Then in case (i) indeed $M(f)=M(g+h)=M(g)\cap M(h)$ is open, and by Corollary~\ref{cor_deriSumStan} also $f'=g'+h'\in\mathrm{SEF}$ with
+Let $f$ be in $\mathrm{SEF}$.
+We proceed by induction on the length of a~generating word of $f$.
+In the induction step, we show for every case (i) $f=g+h$ or (ii) $f=g\cdot h$ or (iii) $f=g/h$ or (iv) $f=g(h)$, where $g,h\in\mathrm{SEF}$ are functions with the three stated properties, that $f$ has these properties as well.
+We use that $M\sus L(M)$ for every open set $M\sus\R$ (Exercise~\ref{ex_opAndLimP}) and that open sets in $\R$ are closed to finite intersections (part~3 of Proposition~\ref{prop_openSet}).
+It follows that in case (i) the set